HarsatMKad/XMLandJSON/README.md

 # XMLandJSON
-these are two programs, one of which works for XML, the other for JSON
+they are two different programs, one of which works for XML, the other for JSON